 Do activities they want to do – I spent lots of time with my boys, but I did that by assuming their interests.
 If it was baseball or wrestling, I loved and lived what they loved.
 I know dads who try to get their boys to love fishing or golf because they love fishing or golf.
 I simply chose my interests around theirs.

-Stay close – Boys are growing to become men.
+Stay close – Boys grow to become men.
+That sounds simple, but it’s huge to remember.
 They want to be independent.
-Some days they won’t want you around as much as others.
+Some days they don’t want you around as much as others.
 (That may sound appealing for a moment when they are colicky as infants, but believe me you will miss them.)
 I tried to stay close enough that I was there when they were ready for me.
 Ephesians 6 says not to exasperate the children.
-I simply tried not to get in the way, but to always be available when needed.
+I simply tried not to get in the way of their growth pattern, but to always be available when needed.
 I found I was “needed” more often that way.
+And, the funny thing, it almost seemed like they tested whether I was going to be there when they called.

-Be attentive – Like all men I always had plenty I could be doing.
+Be fully present – Like all men I always had plenty I could be doing.
 I tried to let the boy’s time be the boy’s time.
 Children know when you’re not really being attentive.
 There were times my boys told me I needed to put my phone down.
 I listened.
 I wanted them to feel I was listening to what mattered to them.
+If my boys wanted to kick a soccer ball or throw a baseball, I did it, no matter how tired I was from a long day.
+And, it’s amazing how much more a boy will engage in conversation when a ball is involved.

 Love their friends – My boys knew their friends were always welcome in our house.
 They knew I’d fix them lots of pancakes on Saturday morning.
 They knew we stocked our fridge with every drink their friends might like, just in case our house was the hangout house for the night.
-They knew the door was always wide open for anyone they brought through them.
-We didn’t always approve of their choices in friends, but we talked them through it and tried to steer them towards better friends, but never turned away their choice of friends.
+They knew the doors was always wide open for anyone they brought through them.
+Honestly, we didn’t always approve of their choices in friends, but we talked them through it and tried to steer them towards better friends.
+But, we never turned away their friends.
+This did two things.
+It protected their hearts towards us.
+And, it helped them learn principles of grace.
+Over time we discovered that if we were building wisdom into their lives in other areas they would discern for themselves the wisest choice in friends.

 What suggestions do you have for raising boys?